arunsrin/arunsrin.mkdocs/home/notes/git.md

 `git pull --rebase origin master`

+-   And make it permanent with this: `git config --global pull.rebase true`
 -   'The `--rebase` option tells Git to move all of Mary's commits to the tip of the master branch after synchronising it with the changes from the central repository.'